mitchellvitez/doldrums/README.md

 main = func "hello"
 ```

-So will this one, since you can't apply literals:
+So will this one, since integer literals can't be applied as functions:

 ```hs
 main = 1 2 3